How to Buy an Engagement Ring, According to Diamond Experts

 By Amy Lee

 As exciting as it is to get engaged, finding the perfect engagement ring can be an intimidating task.
-(The holiday season is a popular time for engagements!)
+(Valentine's Day is a popular time for engagements!)
 The ring is a symbol of love and commitment that is intended to be worn forever and it costs a good chunk of hard-earned money, so choosing the one for you or your partner is a big deal.

 If you're starting to shop and don't know where to start, we recommend following the advice of experts.
 That's why ET Style connected with three fine jewelry professionals -- Mona Akhavi, Chief Executive Officer of VRAI, Ryan Kelsie, Gemologist at Ritani, and Tonia Zehrer, Senior Vice President/Chief Merchandising Officer of Signet Jewelers -- to share their knowledge on how to buy an engagement ring.